 NOTE: To avoid the use of immersion oil (sticky and viscous) and high numerical aperture oil objectives, extra-long distance (i.e., 20x or 40x) objectives can be used to quickly check CMAC labeling using the fluorescence microscope.

-Pulse of CMAC–labeled Raji cells with Streptococcus Enterotoxin E
+Pulse of CMAC–labeled Raji cells with Staphylococcal Enterotoxin E

-Add Streptococcus Enterotoxin E (SEE, 1 µg/mL) to each well.
+Add Staphylococcal Enterotoxin E (SEE, 1 µg/mL) to each well.
 SEE can be conveniently diluted in cell culture medium (working solution at 100 µg/mL) from the SEE frozen stocks (1 mg/mL in PBS).
 Use 2 L of the 100x working solution per 200 L microwell.

 CAUTION: Use gloves for this step and dispose of the used tip into the biohazard box.